kalixia/Grapi/README.md

 | @Produces        | Correctly expose your resources with the proper content-type
 | Data conversion  | Uses Jackson in order to convert objects to the appropriate data format (XML, JSon, etc.) -- both for incoming data and outgoing data
 | CORS             | A Cross-Origin Resource Sharing (CORS) handler is available if needed
+| Dagger           | Generate a Dagger module simplifying even more the use of the generated code
+| Metrics          | Expose your JAX-RS resource calls as [Metrics](http://metrics.codahale.com)

 ### Current Limitations